Mark Bell (journalist): Tennessee Press Association Award

 Bell and The Daily News Journal were also awarded first place for investigative reporting by The Tennessee Press Association at their 2009 awards ceremony.

-Brief television appearance
+Brief television appearances

 Bell was among a number of reporters who covered the March 2011 stabbing death of Middle Tennessee State University basketball star Tina Stewart by her college roommate, Shanterrica Madden.
 Madden, an MTSU student, was convicted in May 2012 of second-degree murder in the off-campus killing.
 Several of Bell's articles on the case appeared in the Gannett-owned USA Today.
 The case was later featured on the Oxygen Network's true crime television series, Snapped.
 Bell appears in the episode discussing facts of the case.

 Bell also appeared on the 20th season of Oxygen Network's Snapped in reference to his coverage of the murder of General Jack Rains.
 Tina Williamson was convicted of the murder in February 2009.

+More recently, Bell appeared on a 2024 episode of Oxygen Network's Killer Relationship with Faith Jenkins regarding the killing of 83-year-old former Tennessee State Trooper General Jack Rains, for whom Tina Gail Williamson was found guilty of first-degree murder in February 2009.